Flexi Panels Downloads

 I have a rear exit panel and it comes with a diode box, do I need it?

 Yes, this is to help with shading problems.
 Most top exit flexi panels or rigid panels have one, or more, diodes built into the connection box.
 The rear exit flexi panels do not have enough room in the connection box, so we needed to move them onto the power out cable.
 Simply install them as per your instructions included with your panel.

 What is the difference between mono and poly-crystalline?

 The main difference between the two technologies is the type of silicon solar cell they use: mono-crystalline solar panels have solar cells made from a single crystal of silicon, while poly-crystalline solar panels have solar cells made from many silicon fragments melted together.
 This used to make a noticeable power difference but with improvements in technology over the last few years, now makes very little difference in performance.

 I have heard you can walk on the flexi panels is this true?

 Yes this is true, but only if you have attached the panel to a solid surface with no voids, or holes, under the panel.

 How long should my panel last?

 All PV logic flexi panels are designed for longevity.
-All our flexi panels come with a five year product warranty.
+All our flexi panels come with a two year product warranty.